 When you are in a hurry, waiting seems impossible.
 At such times anxiety and frustration can easily take over.
 We have to wait but the question is: how should we wait?
 Many Christians find that they may wait long in prayer before they seem to have an answer.
 At one time they are tempted to impatience and then to hopelessness.
 But true waiting is not passive paralysis; it exercises our faith and patience in persevering prayer.
 This is how David could emphasise that “truly” his soul was waiting on God (Psalm 62:1).
 What is involved in this spiritual discipline?

 Zachary Boyd (1585–1653) explains something of this in a sermon on Psalm 62:1 called “The Godly Man’s Confidence”.
 There is an updated extract below.
 Boyd was minister of the Barony Parish, Glasgow.
 Well-known as a poet, he contributed around a tenth of the content of the Scottish Psalter (1650).
 He was rector and Vice-Chancellor at the University of Glasgow.
 He faced Cromwell’s army with bravery when they invaded Scotland and proceeded to Glasgow.
 He had a high view of the calling of a minister “they who do this work as they should, must with earnest prayers, painstaking reading, and serious meditation empty their veins of blood till paleness…be printed upon their face”.
-He left a large number of sermons behind him.
-They could be especially encouraging for tried and tempted believers, such as the following:
+He left a large number of sermons which are especially encouraging for tried and tempted believers, such as the following:

 observe well O man what I say…While you are tempted to think that the Lord has cast you off…I can assure you that you have Him even now, and shall have Him also forever

-What is Waiting on God?
+What is True Waiting on God?

 It means to abide patiently in hope of help from God.
 In the godly, this waiting is accompanied with vehement and continual looking to God for assistance.
 They seek to be delivered either from felt present evil or from feared future evil.
 It is helpful to consider the characteristics of those who wait wisely on anything must: